StevenSermeus/MysqlDockerIntelliJ/readme.md

 Wrote by [Steven Sermeus] :fire:

-If you have a question either use github or send me a private message on discord (Steven-Sensei#3484) :fire:
+If you have a question, either use GitHub or send me a private message on discord (Steven-Sensei#3484) :fire: